 Christina Tangredi has been practicing yoga since 2006 and has recently completed her 500-hour RYT training with Todd and Tamara McLaughlin at Native Yoga Center in Juno Beach, Florida.
 Her practice and learning has been focused on the Ashtanga yoga tradition.
 Since 2006 yoga has risen to play an important role in her everyday life.
 She continues to appreciate its positive effects on both the body and psyche as a path to health and wellbeing.
 Her time in Florida at Native Yoga Center has solidified the important role that Yoga practice will play for the rest of her life.
 Her ever developing understanding of meditation techniques through routine asana and pranayama practice has helped her find inner peace through a process that enables her to disengage from the mental chatter of the mind in order to tap into a place of peace and clarity.
 Since relocating to the Upper Valley area with her husband she is looking forward to continuing her practice and making a new home at Upper Valley Yoga.

-Liz just recently relocated to New Hampshire with her husband and two boys after living eleven years in Hawaii.
+Liz Heffernan recently relocated to New Hampshire with her husband and two boys after living eleven years in Hawaii.
 Her journey with yoga began as a young teenager when through a random, yet auspicious, opportunity she took a yoga course at a nearby college.
-Here, in savasana, she experienced a sense of peace and wellbeing, a feeling that was in profound contrast to her daily expression of herself.
+Here, in Savasana, she experienced a sense of peace and wellbeing, a feeling that was in profound contrast to her daily expression of herself.
 It took fifteen years for the seed that was planted then to germinate into a dedicated practice.
 Now, after almost 20 years of daily yoga, Liz is humbly grateful to this life-affirming path that consistently realigns her physical body, thoughts and innermost intentions with more joy and a deep sense of ease.
-Liz has been teaching for yoga for 17 years.
+Liz has been teaching yoga for 17 years.
 Her dynamic teaching style is influenced by in-depth study in a variety of Hatha Yoga styles with many, many wonderful teachers including Ashtanga Yoga’s Shri K. Pattabhi Jois, Tim Miller, and Bhavani Maki; Anusara Yoga’s Desiree Rumbaugh and Noah Maze, and Integrative Yoga Therapy’s Joseph Le Page.
 Her flow classes weave together creative sequencing, clear alignment, and mindful breathing with compassionate self-inquiry and form a tapestry that reflects her heartfelt commitment to this transformative path.